 Bread and butter pickles are sweet and tangy pickles made from cucumbers, onions, vinegar, sugar, and spices such as mustard seeds, celery seeds, and turmeric.
 They have a light yellow or greenish color and a crunchy texture.
 Bread and butter pickles are often served as a side dish or used as a condiment on sandwiches and burgers.

-Dill pickles, on the other hand, are made using cucumbers, vinegar, water, salt, garlic, and fresh dill.
+On the other hand, Dill pickles are made using cucumbers, vinegar, water, salt, garlic, and fresh dill.
 They have a sour and salty taste and a greenish color.

 For more information on pickling check out Penn States page here.
 This was only my second time pickling and the first time making pickles, so if any pickle experts are out there reading this, I welcome your comments.

 Bread and butter pickles are typically made with cucumbers, onions, vinegar, sugar, and spices such as mustard seeds, celery seeds, and turmeric.
-Sweet pickles, on the other hand, can be made with a variety of vegetables, including cucumbers, and are typically flavored with sugar, vinegar, and spices such as cinnamon and allspice.
+On the other hand, sweet pickles can be made with various vegetables, including cucumbers, and are typically flavored with sugar, vinegar, and spices such as cinnamon and allspice.

 Can any cucumber be used for pickling?

-While any type of cucumber can technically be used for pickling, not all cucumbers are ideal for the pickling process.
-Cucumbers that are best for pickling are firm, with a thick skin and small seeds.
-They should also be harvested when they are still small and immature, as larger cucumbers tend to have a tougher skin and more seeds.
+While any cucumber can technically be used for pickling, not all cucumbers are ideal for the pickling process.
+Cucumbers best for pickling are firm, with a thick skin and small seeds.
+They should also be harvested when they are still small and immature, as larger cucumbers tend to have tougher skin and more seeds.

-In summary, while any cucumber can be used for pickling, it is best to use cucumbers that are firm, with a thick skin and small seeds, such as English or pickling cucumbers, for the best results.
+In summary, while any cucumber can be used for pickling, it is best to use firm cucumbers with a thick skin and small seeds, such as English or pickling cucumbers, for the best results.

 What is an English cucumber?